lars-3010/mcp-context-forge/docs/docs/architecture/adr/005-vscode-devcontainer-support.md

 3. **`.devcontainer/postCreateCommand.sh`** - Setup script that:
    - Copies `.env.example` to `.env` if needed
-   - Runs `make install-dev` to install development dependencies
+   - Runs `task install-dev` to install development dependencies
-   - Runs `make test` to verify the environment
+   - Runs `task test` to verify the environment

 4. **Documentation updates** - README.md section explaining:
    - How to use the devcontainer in VS Code